-5 IMPLEMENTATION STRATEGY (INTERIM)
+5 IMPLEMENTATION STRATEGY

-Following the overview of the proposed GH WaveFarmer structure (Section 1), the review of previous work in this field (arrays of WECs) and the description of the theoretical principles that provide the basis for the core modules (Section 2 to 4), Section 5 outlines a draft implementation strategy.
-In this report (WG1 WP1 D1A) a preliminary list of the key design variables is provided taking into account the conclusions originally presented in WG0 D1 (Section 5.1), along with a description of the representative scenarios to assess the applicability of the models (Section 5.2).
-Finally, the limits of the performance models and the necessity of quantifying the boundary with a survivability model are approached (Section 5.3).
-Note that the key steps for the implementation of the frequency and timedomain models will be presented in WG1 WP1 D1B.
+Following the overview of the proposed GH WaveFarmer structure (Section 1), the review of previous work in this field (arrays of WECs) and the description of the theoretical principles that provide the basis for the core modules (Sections 2 to 4), Section 5 outlines a draft implementation strategy.
+A list of the key design variables is provided in this section taking into account the conclusions originally presented in WG0 D1 (Section 5.1), along with a description of the representative scenarios to assess the applicability of the models (Section 5.2).
+The definitions for maximising the energy yield are presented next (Section 5.3), followed by a discussion regarding the limits of the performance models and the necessity of quantifying the boundary with a survivability model (Section 5.4).
+Finally, the key steps for the implementation of the frequency and time-domain models are be presented in Section 5.5.